ben-razor/crypto-funk-app-doc/crypto-funk-app-tutorial/src/README.md

 ## Crypto Funk - A port of Crypto Punks to Nervos Network

-To run it, use the following commands:
+To run it, try the following commands:

 ```
 git clone git@github.com:ben-razor/crypto-funk-app-doc.git